Kabir Bedi: Film career

 In the James Bond film Octopussy, Bedi played the villain's aide Gobinda.

 He has acted in over 60 Indian films.
 In the historical epic Taj Mahal: An Eternal Love Story, he starred as the Emperor Shah Jahan.
-Other starring Hindi film roles include Raj Khosla's Kacche Dhaage, Rakesh Roshan's Khoon Bhari Maang and Farah Khan's Main Hoon Na.
+Other starring Hindi film roles include Raj Khosla's Kuchhe Dhaage, Rakesh Roshan's Khoon Bhari Maang and Farah Khan's Main Hoon Na.

 Bedi shot a movie with Hrithik Roshan (Kites), Govinda (Showman), and Akshay Kumar (Blue).
 He acted in the Tamil film Aravaan, directed by Vasanthabalan.

 Bedi played roles in Columbia Pictures' The Beast of War, a film on the Russian war in Afghanistan, directed by Kevin Reynolds, as well as the acclaimed Italian film Andata Ritorno, by Marco Ponti, winner of the David di Donatello Award.

 In 2017, he acted in the Telugu historical movie Gautamiputra Satakarni, as Nahapana, an important ruler of the Western Kshatrapas.

 Television career

 Bedi has appeared on American television, in Hallmark's African epic Forbidden Territory, and Ken Follett's On Wings of Eagles and Red Eagle.
 He played Friar Sands in The Lost Empire, for NBC.
 He also acted in Dynasty, Murder, She Wrote, Magnum, P.I., Hunter, Knight Rider and Highlander: The Series.

 In Europe, his greatest success was Sandokan, the saga of a romantic Southeast Asian pirate during British colonial times, an Italian-German-French TV series which broke viewership records across Europe.
-He recently starred in a prime-time Italian television series, Un Medico in Famiglia, on RAI TV.
+In 2007, he starred in the fifth season of a prime-time Italian television series, Un Medico in Famiglia, on RAI TV, playing the role of Kabir Dahvi, an Indian immigrant who opened a restaurant.
+A cameo in the 2025 series, whose title character is played by Can Yaman and whose second season was entering pre-production in December 2025, is on the cards.

 For over a year, Bedi starred in The Bold and the Beautiful, the second most-watched television show in the world, seen by over a billion people in 149 countries.

 He had his own cinematic talk show on Indian TV, Director's Cut, a 13-part special series interviewing the country's leading directors.
 His success on television continued in 2013 with award-winning prime-time shows Guns and Glory: The Indian Soldier and Vandemataram, for India's news channels Headlines Today and Aaj Tak.